 What Causes Flat Feet?

 There are several factors that contribute to flat feet.
 These may be hereditary or caused by other factors.
-Here we'll discuss some of the possible conditions that lead to flat feet.
+Here I'll discuss some of the possible conditions that lead to flat feet.

 If both parents have flat feet, their children have a 50% chance of developing flat feet.
 However, if only one parent has flat feet, the child's risk is 25%.
 On the flip side, if neither parent has flat feet, there is no risk of having flat feet.